kelcyw/darkestdungeon_teambuilder/README.md

   - get a team from this list to view and/or edit it
 - see which stats the team is strong in
-- see which bosses the team is strong against